US protests 'unprofessional' intercept by Chinese jets

 BEIJING (AP) — A pair of Chinese fighter jets conducted an “unprofessional” intercept of an American radiation-sniffing surveillance plane over the East China Sea, the U.S. Air Force said Friday, the latest in a series of such incidents that have raised U.S. concerns in an already tense region.

-On Wednesday, the two Chinese SU-30 jets approached a WC-135 Constant Phoenix aircraft – a modified Boeing C-135 – conducting a routine mission in international airspace in accordance with international law, Pacific Air Forces spokeswoman Lt.
+On Wednesday, the two Chinese SU-30 jets approached a WC-135 Constant Phoenix aircraft conducting a routine mission in international airspace in accordance with international law, Pacific Air Forces spokeswoman Lt.
 Col. Lori Hodge said in a statement.

 The WC-135 crew characterized the intercept as unprofessional “due to the maneuvers by the Chinese pilot, as well as the speeds and proximity of both aircraft,” Hodge said.